Italy

 There are numerous ways to experience a holiday along the shores of Lake Garda.
 This lake—the largest in Italy—spans between Lombardy, Veneto, and Trentino-South Tyrol, nestled amidst towering mountains and lush plains.
 It passes through villages rich in history, ancient ruins, and castles, offering opportunities for outdoor activities and stunning panoramic views.

-Check out some of our favourite Italian accomodation here
+Check out some of our favourite Italian accommodation here